-Ferrite designs have very low core loss and are preferred at high switching frequencies, so design goals can concentrate on copper loss and preventing saturation.
-Ferrite core material saturates "hard," which means that inductance collapses abruptly when the peak design current is exceeded.
+Ferrite core inductors usually have very low core loss and are preferred at high switching frequencies, so design goals can concentrate on copper loss and preventing saturation.
+However, ferrite core saturates "hard", which means that inductance collapses abruptly when the peak design current is exceeded.
 This results in an abrupt increase in inductor ripple current and consequent output voltage ripple.
-Do not allow the core to saturate!
+One advantage of the LTC3828 is its current mode control that detects and limits cycle-by-cycle peak inductor current.
+Therefore, accurate and fast protection is achieved if the inductor is saturated in steady state or during transient mode.